alekseyl/me-redis/README.md

   #Options are:

     # if set - configures Redis hash_max_ziplist_entries value,
-    # otherwise it will be filled from Redis hash-max-ziplist-value
+    # otherwise it will be filled from Redis hash-max-ziplist-entries
     :hash_max_ziplist_entries

-    # if set - configures Redis hash_max_ziplist_entries value,
+    # if set - configures Redis hash-max-ziplist-value value,
     # otherwise it will be filled from Redis hash-max-ziplist-value
     :hash_max_ziplist_value